 I started bathtime at 5 pm.
 Anything to make the afternoon pass faster.

 I have big ones, a little one, and in between kids.

 I have to cook way, way more.
 The house gets messier.
 Big kids talk and talk and talk.
 They have stories about school and friends and opinions on life.
 You have to deal with friends issues, teachers complaints, reading problems, helping them overcome rejection, and help them with homework on topics I never learned.

-And still the little kids need everything that the big kids needed when they were little.
-We still sing head and shoulders, there’s just as many diapers, and I’m still mashing avocado so the baby can throw it across the clean floor.
+And still, the little kids need everything that the big kids needed when they were little.
+We still sing head and shoulders, there are just as many diapers, and I’m still mashing avocado so the baby can throw it across the clean floor.
 But I don’t cry anymore when that happens.

 The first reason is that taking care of little kids now entails much less physical work.
 Older kids do pitch in, they can dress a little one, bring you a bag from the car, drag in the Amazon box, and provide entertainment for the little ones simply by being around.
 Once the big kids walk in the door, the little ones just follow them around and are busy.
 Oh, and I learned to ask or take more help.

 The second reason why it’s easier today is that there’s no loneliness and lack of appreciation.
 Big kids are fun, funny, and entertaining.
 Yes, they can drive you crazy but they do provide normal conversation.
 You don’t need to only speak in baby language.
 Little ones might show love, but they can’t show appreciation.
 As they grow up, though, they express recognition and appreciation.
 It’s actually enjoyable to stand and bake cookies/stand and fry for hours for kids that appreciate it.

 “You’re the greatest for bringing me to my friend’s house…”

 Just seeing them growing up into a mentch brings such joy.